Maquiné: History

 For centuries the region of the municipality has been occupied by indigenous people of the Tupi ethnic group.
-The imperial government of Brazil on the XIX century has encourage the european immigration, which led to conflicts and land struggle between natives and immigrants.
+The imperial government of Brazil in the 19th century encouraged European immigration, which led to conflicts and a land struggle between natives and immigrants.

 The first descendants of Europeans were grandchildren of Azoreans who came from Santa Catarina Island to the region of Maquiné in 1816.
 Around 1840, the colonization of the Maquiné river valley began (where the municipality of Maquiné is now located), which begins in Aparados da Serra and flows into Lagoa dos Quadros.
 There then settled Mr. Antônio Leonardo Alves, from Desterro (Florianópolis), followed by the Abreu family.
 There they began to grow sugar cane and produce brandy.
 The locality was called Fazenda do Leonardo and occupied the region where the urban agglomeration of Maquiné is located today.

 Between 1870 and 1891 Maquiné received a large wave of immigrants, predominantly Germans, Italians and Poles.
 With a boost of agricultural production, the transport of products was done by ferry down the Maquiné River to consumers on Osório and Torres.
 With troops of mules, trade was carried out with the cities of Taquara, Caxias do Sul and Porto Alegre.
 European immigrants basically dedicated themselves to subsistence agriculture, growing maize, wheat, beans and rice.
 At that time, Fazenda and the district of Marquês do Herval (currently Barra do Ouro) belonged to and were administered by the municipality of Osório.
 Italian immigrants were from the provinces of Venice, Monteza, Belluno and Treviso.